HarmonicLabs/buildooor-docs/docs/intro.md

 ## Design principles

-`plu-ts` was designed with the following goals in mind, in order of importance:
+`buildooor` was designed with the following goals in mind, in order of importance:

 - Smart Contract efficiency
 - developer experience